ministryofjustice/security-guidance/docs/passwords.md

 -   Do force password changes when required.
 For example, after [exceeding a count of unsuccessful password entry attempts](#password-access-attempts).
 -   Make the process of [resetting a password](#password-reset) like providing a password for the first time.
 Include a way to [prevent attackers using the reset process](#distributing-passwords-to-users) to conduct an attack.

+For more information, see the [Multi-user accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md).

 ## Service Accounts

 System and application authentication must always use service accounts.
 Use certificates for service account authentication.
 Follow [NCSC guidelines](https://www.ncsc.gov.uk/guidance/provisioning-and-securing-security-certificates) for issuing and securing the certificates.
 If you can't use certificates, passwords are an acceptable alternative.